isomerpages/govtech-stp/_travellers-from-brunei-darussalam/00a-atp-requirements-and-process.md

 Visitors must adhere to the prevailing public health measures during their stay in Singapore, which include wearing of masks and safe distancing.

 To facilitate contact tracing, visitors must keep the TraceTogether app activated on their mobile devices while in Singapore.
 They are also required to retain the TraceTogether app with the data for 14 consecutive days after leaving Singapore.
-A visitor must upload all data in the TraceTogether app upon request by the Singapore Ministry of Health should he/she test positive for COVID-19 while in Singapore or in the 14 days after leaving Singapore.
+A visitor must upload all data in the TraceTogether app upon request by the Singapore Ministry of Health should he/she test positive for COVID-19 while in Singapore or in the first 14 days after leaving Singapore.

 -----